 What is the difference between jitter and ping?

-Jitter is a term that indicates how fast your ping speed changes overtime.
+Jitter is a term that indicates how fast your ping speed changes over time.
 A better way to describe it is how consistent your ping speed is.

 The difference between ping and jitter lies in the fact that ping measures the quality of your network while jitter measures the consistency of your ping.
 Jitter is also measured in milliseconds (ms).